What Are AI Agents? How They Work and Why They Matter

 Other benefits:

-• DevOps: coding agents commit fixes, trigger CI CD Azure Pipelines, enforce quality via Jenkins, GitHub Actions, GitLab CI, with code quality checks.
+DevOps: Coding agents commit fixes, trigger CI/CD pipelines in Azure Pipelines, and enforce quality standards via Jenkins, GitHub Actions, and GitLab CI — often with built-in code quality checks.

-• Finance: Smart assistants prepare reports, audits, and detect fraud.
+Finance: Smart assistants prepare financial reports, support audits, and detect fraud through pattern recognition and anomaly detection.

 What are the risks and challenges of AI agents?

-• Complexity: Hybrid or multi‑agent systems require careful orchestration
+Complexity: Hybrid or multi-agent systems require careful orchestration, ongoing maintenance, and clear governance to avoid operational conflicts.

 What are the best practices for implementing an AI agent?